Here’s What You Don’t Know About the History of Will Smith and Chris Rock - NewsBreak

 Perhaps.
 Or perhaps we’ll never really get to the bottom of it.

-But one thing’s for sure, it looks like Jayden Smith – Will and Jada’s son – is rocking with his dad on this one.
+But one thing’s for sure, it looks like Jaden Smith – Will and Jada’s son – is rocking with his dad on this one.

 Who’s side are you on in this Will Smith/Chris Rock fiasco?